bracagliagiulia/wealth-of-nations-analysis/README.md

 # The Wealth of Health: Exploring the Link Between Healthcare Systems and National Prosperity

-“Healthy nations are wealthy nations — exploring how economics and healthcare intertwine.”
+Healthy nations are wealthy nations — exploring how economics and healthcare intertwine.

 ## Overview
 This project investigates how the **quality and strength of a nation's healthcare system** relate to its **economic prosperity** and **overall quality of life**.